 What do children, elderly, and construction workers have in common?
-They are all at an elevated risk of sustaining serious injuries and death caused by falls, but Lawrenceville slip and fall attorneys know that these are not the only people who sustain falls due to dangerous conditions.
+They are all at an elevated risk of sustaining serious injuries and death caused by falls, but Slip and Fall Attorneys know that these are not the only people who sustain falls due to dangerous conditions.
 In general, property owners have a duty to keep their premises well maintained and free from dangerous conditions for the safety of their guests.
 When property owners or other responsible parties breach that duty and a guest is injured, they are typically responsible for resulting injuries and damages.

-- Nursing homes and daycares may be liable when an elderly loved one or child sustains injuries from a fall due to dangerous conditions and negligent supervision.
+- Nursing homes and daycare may be liable when an elderly loved one or child sustains injuries from a fall due to dangerous conditions and negligent supervision.

 - Retail stores with slippery entrances and walkways or other dangerous conditions to which guests are exposed.

 - Construction sites often present many slip, trip, and fall hazards due to dangerous conditions and violations of safety regulations.

 - Other people’s homes including friends and relatives.
 Since insurance companies are typically on the hook for paying out these claims, it is not as awkward to recover from people you have relationships with.

 - Sidewalks and crosswalks maintained by homeowners or government entities.

 - Falls at places of work.